-Upon recommendation to the Board of Trustees for expulsion, the College President or designee shall immediately transmit to the Chancellor or designee the entire record of the hearing together with all documentation and recordings of the disciplinary action.
+Upon recommendation to the Board of Trustees for expulsion, the College President or designee shall immediately transmit to the Chancellor or designee the entire record of the hearing together with all documentation and recordings of the Student Conduct action.

-The Chancellor or designee shall review the record of the hearing and documents submitted to verify that all procedural steps of the disciplinary procedures have been completed.
+The Chancellor or designee shall review the record of the hearing and documents submitted to verify that all procedural steps of the Student Conduct procedures have been completed.
 If all appropriate steps have been correctly completed, the Board of Trustees shall then be provided with copies of the decision.
 If prior steps have not been correctly completed, the matter shall be returned to the College for further action to comply with Board Policy.

-The Board of Trustees shall consider student disciplinary actions at any regularly scheduled public meeting held and should do so within thirty (30) days of receipt of the recommendation by the Chancellor.
+The Board of Trustees shall consider Student Conduct actions at any public meeting held and should do so within forty-five (45) days of receipt of the recommendation by the Chancellor.